Section 44807: Special Authority for Certain Unmanned Aircraft Systems

 COA applications must include:

 - An exemption number — corresponding to the Federal Register Docket ID for your petition for exemption

 - A registration number — all aircraft must be registered with FAA to be issued a COA.
 See Register a New sUA or other Unmanned Aircraft under Part 47.

-- The same name/company name that was used on the petition for exemption
+- The same petitioner name/company name that the exemption was issued to.